The Youngs of Rokeby

 THE FORGOTTEN GENERATION OF NORFOLK ISLAND AND VAN DIEMENS LAND BY REG WRIGHT

-This book gives a picture of the individuals comprising the population of Norfolk Island during the First Settlement (1788 – 1814), and covers some aspects of their lives.
-It lists the names and occupations of many who resided there, including James BELBIN; those who were later moved to the Derwent and Port Dalrymple in Van Diemens Land are nominated with ships of their departure.
+This book gives a picture of the individuals comprising the population of Norfolk Island during the First Settlement (1788-1814), and covers some aspects of their lives.
+It lists the names and occupations of many who resided there, including James BELBIN.
+Those who were later moved to the Derwent and Port Dalrymple in Van Diemens Land are nominated with ships of their departure.

-The more sensational aspects of life during the penitentiary period of the Second Settlement of 1825 – 1855 have been rewritten many times, however the long term residents on Norfolk Island during the 26 year period from March 1788 have been neglected.
+The more sensational aspects of life during the penitentiary period of the Second Settlement of 1825-1855 have been rewritten many times, however the long term residents on Norfolk Island during the 26 year period from March 1788 have been neglected.
 Little had been written about the Norfolk Island settlers who were deported to Van Diemens Land in 1807 to 1808, the reasons for their removal or the problems they experienced at the Derwent.

 Although these people provided the base stock for the Van Diemens Land population and a number of uniquely Tasmanian surnames can be traced back to Norfolk’s First Settlement, there was no published list naming the group of relocated settlers.
 The deportees provided Van Diemens Land with a surprising number of citizens who arrived in Australia with the First, Second and Third Fleets.
-The BELBIN name is part of this history and a lot about these early BELBIN settlers can be learnt from this book.
+The BELBIN name is part of this history and a lot about these early BELBIN settlers can be learnt from this superb book.